camerond/stagehand/source/documentation.markdown

 ## Callbacks

-In case you need some supporting Javascript to fire, there's an afterSceneChange callback that provides you with a few useful parameters:
+In case you need some supporting JavaScript to fire, there's an afterSceneChange callback that provides you with a few useful parameters:

 ~~~javascript
 $(document.body).stagehand({